-SHORT ESSAY (~1,000 words)
+SHORT ESSAY (~3,000 words)

-You will be asked to write a short descriptive essay that will be due approximately half-way through the semester.
+You will be asked to write a short essay that will be due approximately half-way through the semester.
 An abstract (due four weeks prior) will help focus your essay and be better aligned with the course objectives.

+Another aim of the essay will be to encourage critical thinking and to allow you an opportunity to apply appropriate analytic methodologies as you synthesize some of the material we will be focusing on.
 You may find that your free-writing or other homework or class activities can serve as a "spring-board" for your thoughts on this assignment.
-This paper assignment is designed to allow you to explore, in more detail, a topic that we have been discussing or that you have been reading about thus far in Ql Anthology.
+This paper assignment is designed to allow you to explore, in more detail, a topic that we have been discussing or that you have been reading about thus far in QI Anthology.
 Through critical, analytical research involving one or more historical cosmologies it is hoped that you will be able to expand your understanding of more modern cosmological models as you consider such things as time frames and key historical influences.
 You might also find inspiration from one or more of the guest lectures we have had and/or from one or more of the videos we have watched.
 Because I want to maximize what you get out of this assignment, I am going to give you considerable leeway in terms of topic selection.